oiu053/Albion-Online-Loginbot-Self-Hosting/readme.md

   - copy this token! you will need it in 3.

 3. Change the Bottoken to your Bot-token
+  - Open the Folder
+  - Open Login
+  - Open src
+  - Open env
+  - Open the document environment.go via texteditor / Code Writing Programm
+  - Change the Bottoken to your Bottoken

 4. Change your  Application ID
+  - Change the Application ID to your the Bottoken of your Application ID

 5. If you want to you can change the BotOwbnerID to your Discord ID.

+6. check if the start.bat has the Code: `go run main.go` (rightclick)
+7. run the start.bat (dubbleclick)